bitnami/charts/bitnami/moodle/README.md

 > NOTE: Please, create a backup of your database before running any of those actions.
 The steps below would be only valid if your application (e.g. any plugins or custom code) is compatible with MariaDB 10.5.x

-Obtain the credentials and the names of the PVCs used to hold both the MariaDB and Moodle data on your current release:
+Obtain the credentials and the names of the PVCs used to hold both the MariaDB and Moodle<sup>TM</sup> data on your current release:

 ```console
 export MOODLE_PASSWORD=$(kubectl get secret --namespace default moodle -o jsonpath="{.data.moodle-password}" | base64 --decode)